LBNL-ETA/frads/docs/how-to/guide_rad1.md

 Let's generate a open-office sized side-lit room with four same-sized windows.
-The room will be 12 meters wide, 14 meters deep with a ceiling height of 3 meters.
+The room will be 12 meters wide, 14 meters deep, a floor to floor height of 4 meters, and a ceiling height of 3 meters.
 Each window is 2.5 meters in width and 1.8 meters in height and has a sill height of 1 meter.
 Windows are 0.4 meters apart from each other.
 Finally, we want our facade to have a thickness of 0.1 meters.
 We'll call this model 'aroom'.
 The `genradroom` command is:

 ```
-$ gen room 12 14 3 \
+$ gen room 12 14 4 3 \
 	-w 0.4 1 2.5 1.8 \
 	-w 3.3 1 2.5 1.8 \
 	-w 6.2 1 2.5 1.8 \